-Expected Course Outcomes CL At the end of the course, the students will be able to: Explain comprehensive understanding of ecological anthropology, its historical U context, major branches, and its dynamic relationship with other disciplines.
+CO Expected Course Outcomes CL No. At the end of the course, the students will be able to: 1 Explain comprehensive understanding of ecological anthropology, its historical context, major branches, and its dynamic relationship with other disciplines.
 This knowledge is valuable for individuals interested in studying the complex interactions between human societies and their environments.
-Describe the intellectual history of ecological anthropology, understanding how it Ap emerged as a reaction to deterministic explanations, unilineal evolution, and abstract conceptualizations of culture.
-Students will gain a comprehensive understanding of ecological principles, Ap cultural ecology, and the ways in which human societies interact with and adapt to their environments.
-Explore the role of ecological anthropology in addressing environmental Ap problems, contributing to the broader field of environmental studies and activism.
-1 aspects of anthropology, environmental science, and sustainable development.
-At the end of the course, the students will be able to: Explain comprehensive understanding of ecological anthropology, its historical context, major branches, and its dynamic relationship with other disciplines.
-This knowledge is valuable for individuals interested in studying the complex interactions between human societies and their environments.
-Describe the intellectual history of ecological anthropology, understanding how it emerged as a reaction to deterministic explanations, unilineal evolution, and abstract conceptualizations of culture.
-Students will gain a comprehensive understanding of ecological principles, cultural ecology, and the ways in which human societies interact with and adapt to their environments.
-Explore the role of ecological anthropology in addressing environmental problems, contributing to the broader field of environmental studies and activism.
-This knowledge is valuable for individuals interested in the interdisciplinary
+U 2 Describe the intellectual history of ecological anthropology, understanding how it emerged as a reaction to deterministic explanations, unilineal evolution, and abstract conceptualizations of culture.
+Ap 3 Students will gain a comprehensive understanding of ecological principles, cultural ecology, and the ways in which human societies interact with and adapt to their environments.
+Ap 4 Explore the role of ecological anthropology in addressing environmental problems, contributing to the broader field of environmental studies and activism.
+This knowledge is valuable for individuals interested in the interdisciplinary aspects of anthropology, environmental science, and sustainable development.
+Ap